In this page

 // We add the station to the contract

-contract->stations.set(number, stationRef);
+contract->stations.set(number, n_station);

 }

-var t = time::new(lastUpdate, DurationUnit::milliseconds);
+var timestamp = time::new(item.last_update, DurationUnit::milliseconds);

-if (stationRef->data.getAt(t) == null) {
+if (n_station->records.getAt(timestamp) == null) {

-var record = StationRecords {
+var record = StationRecord {

 };

-stationRef->records.setAt(t, record);
+n_station->records.setAt(timestamp, record);

-stationRef->profile->updateProfile(t, record);
+n_station->profile->updateProfile(timestamp, record);

 }